djdduty/PTWDM/talk-ideas.md

 * Firebase (and other serverless design), medium topic
 * Offline first javascript clients (and the synchronization of data), large topic
 * Static file management (cache busting, CDN deployment), small topic
-* The deprecation of jquery (Using es6 exclusively with babel / babili in a backwards compatibly way), small topic
+* The deprecation of jquery (Using es6 with babel / babili in a backwards compatible way), small topic
 * Vue.js / React.js primer, could be a large topic
-* Websockets
+* Websockets, could be a medium topic; likely a small one
+* Mobile first development & responsive design, small-medium topic